Election 2020: Cities And Businesses Prepare For Post-Election Unrest, Violence

 "Coming off of the summer, seeing the looting that occurred, there's a lot of anxiety," says Elliott Richardson who heads the Small Business Advocacy Council in Chicago.
 "There's a lot of nervousness about what might happen now, what might happen during the election."

-Richardson says it's not just the high-end retailers on the Magnificent Mile downtown that are at risk, but also the mom & pop shops on the South and the West side of Chicago who are hanging on by a thread right now because of the pandemic.
+Richardson says it's not just the high-end retailers on the Magnificent Mile downtown that are at risk, but also the mom & pop shops on the South and the West sides of Chicago who he says "are hanging on by a thread right now because of the pandemic."

 Channel emotions into peaceful and productive expressions